island-is/island.is/apps/system-e2e/README.md

 # System Testing

 Welcome to testing.
-For your convenience each section has a TL;DR, so you can quickly get started.
+For your convenience, each section has a TL;DR, so you can quickly get started.

 ## Test environment